-The Psychology Department is housed in the former Delta Chi house which is located to the west of the University Center building.
+The Business Economics Center is housed in the former Delta Chi house which is located to the west of the University Center building.
 The building is a three-story brick structure, 36 feet long by 34 feet wide.
-It contains departmental and staff offices, seminar, and library, a photographic dark room, rooms for statistical machine calculations psychometric testing and research.
+It contains departmental and staff offices, seminar, and library, and rooms for statistical machine calculations.